SCons/scons/README-SF.rst

   If any test scripts fail, they will be listed in a summary at the end of the log file.
 Some test scripts may also report NO RESULT because (for example) your local system is the wrong type or doesn't have some installed utilities necessary to run the script.
-In general, you can ignore the NO RESULT list.
+In general, you can ignore the NO RESULT list, beyond having checked once that the tests that matter to your change are actually being executed on your test system!

 - Cut-and-paste the list of failed tests into a file::